 This Mahi Mahi with Pineapple Shallot Sauce was the perfect way for me to dive in.
 Mahi is a wonderful white flaky fish that is hearty enough to stand up to the sweet and tangy flavors throughout this meal.
 The Mahi is served atop a delicious bed of Pineapple and Red Bell Pepper Couscous…all the pineapple had me wishing for white sandy beaches and Bob Marley.
-This whole dish came together in under 30 minutes, had me stepping out of my comfort zone, and is an addition to the Ass Friendly category.
+This whole dish came together in under 30 minutes, had me stepping out of my comfort zone, and was a healthy dinner.
 I declare it a winner!

 Mahi Mahi with Pineapple Shallot Sauce